AdriannaProchera/interview_task/README.md

 How to run program:

 Go to : interview_task/target/classes
-And then run: java Main.class
+And then run: java app.Main